irq777/CLIMAX2001/README.md

 ![Climax2001_front](https://user-images.githubusercontent.com/52123868/236780165-3b59ef0f-1c78-4aa1-a62c-2104123e7b28.JPG)

 ## Known Issues
-- The temperature-measurement is not very linear regardless an individual offset-correection.
+- The temperature-measurement via SCD30 takes ~10 minutes after power-on until it's getting stable.
+The measurement is also not very linear regardless an individual offset-correction.
 See https://github.com/irq777/CLIMAX2001/issues/4.

 ## Exel CSV Import
 It's a bit painful to insert comma-separated values from a CSV file - especially if you are in a country where your PC and your software (like MS Office) is not running under US locals.